Embeddings between generalized weighted Lorentz spaces: Introduction

 \section{Introduction}

 Discretizing and antidiscretizing techniques have been successfully applied to solving several rather difficult problems in the function space theory that had looked almost impossible before.
 The method itself is technical and not very attractive, but it yields the desired results.
-Numerous dismal attempts to avoid it and to get equally strong results using different approaches have been tried heavily, all markedly unsuccessful.
+Numerous dismal attempts to avoid it and to get equally strong results using different approaches have been tried heavily, most of them markedly unsuccessful.

 In this paper, we have a different mission.
 Our aim is not to circumvent the discretization technique, but rather to enhance it, and to suggest a lateral point of view allowing one to overcome certain restrictions that have been littering it thus far.
-Roughly speaking, we are going to cleanse the discretization method from several assumptions on weights involved that have been appearing regularly in earlier work, and which we now confute as unnecessary, a pivotal instance of these being the non-degeneracy conditions.
+Roughly speaking, we are going to cleanse the discretization method from several assumptions on weights involved that have been appearing regularly in earlier work, and which we now confute as unnecessary, a pivotal instance of these being the array of non-degeneracy conditions.
 As a result, we obtain a considerably stronger characterization of embeddings between $G\Gamma$-spaces, but the impact of the improvement is wider as it extends to natural applications of the embeddings obtained.

-The earlier work made it clear that one of the main sources of the necessity for taking various restrictions was the use of duality as a crucial step in existing techniques.
+The earlier work \cite{Gog:03,Gog:14,Gog:17} made it clear that one of the main sources of the necessity for taking various restrictions was the use of duality as a crucial step in existing techniques.
 Our main achievement here is that the duality techniques are replaced by different ones based on exploiting the subtle interplay between discrete Hardy inequalities and the localization brought in by the discretization method, allowing us to obtain results of required generality and versatility.

 Now is the time to be more precise.
 Let $(\mathcal{R},\mu)$ be a $\sigma$-finite nonatomic measure space such that $\mu(\mathcal{R})=L\in(0,\infty]$, and let $\mathfrak{M}(\mathcal{R},\mu)$ be the set of all $\mu$-measurable functions on $\mathcal{R}$ whose values belong to $[-\infty, \infty]$ and $\mathfrak{M}^+(\mathcal{R},\mu) = \{ f\in \mathfrak{M}(\mathcal{R},\mu) : f \geq 0\ \text{$\mu$-a.e.}\}$.
 By $f^*$ we denote the nonincreasing rearrangement of $f \in \mathfrak{M}(\mathcal{R},\mu)$ defined by